YuzuJS/WinningJS-build/README.md

 ## How to Use

-To use this build task, include `WinningJS-build` in your `package.json` and install it.
+To use this build task, include `"winningjs-build"` in your `package.json` and install it.
 Also, add an `index.jade` file to your project, using the template variables `scripts` and `styles`, like so:

 ```jade